 In filmmaking, the world of a film is called the diegesis, therefore everything that exists within that world is diegetic and everything else is non-diegetic.
 A diegetic sound is any sound that emanates from a film—it can include everything from the voices of characters, the dialogues, an internal monologue, and even the sounds of objects.
-Let’s say that a character is walking down a busy street in the middle of the city but there are no sounds around, no car noises, no horns, no people talking, that would look very weird and wouldn’t make much sense.
-That is why diegetic sounds are there and for a very important purpose: making a scene and a story look and feel more realistic.
-Even if we don’t see the source of the noise on the scene and it appears to come from somewhere off the screen but is a legitimate real sound that goes along with the purpose of the scene, is considered a diegetic sound.
+Let’s say that a character is walking down a busy street in the middle of the city, but there are no sounds around, no car noises, no horns, no people talking, that would look very weird and wouldn’t make much sense.
+That is why diegetic sounds are there, and for a very important purpose: making a scene and a story look and feel more realistic.
+Even if we don’t see the source of the noise on the scene, and it appears to come from somewhere off the screen but is a legitimate real sound that goes along with the purpose of the scene, is considered a diegetic sound.

 The term comes from the Greek word diegesis, which translates to narration or narrative.
 No surprise here, as any kind of sound is there to add something to the story.
 Sound effects, for example, as little as they seem, play a huge role in movies and series.
 Even sound effects such as rain or wind are considered diegetic sounds because they are sounds that would be expected in a situation like a storm.

 In general terms, the main difference is that non-diegetic sounds are the ones that the character can’t listen to, meaning that it doesn’t originate on screen.
-Sound effects outside of the film’s world are also non-diegetic sounds as well as a voice-over or a narrator telling the story.
+Sound effects outside the film’s world are also non-diegetic sounds, as well as a voice-over or a narrator telling the story.
 Of course, all of them add something extra to the narrative, but they do not originate inside the world of the film.
-All of the non-diegetic sounds are added in post-production by editors.
+All the non-diegetic sounds are added in post-production by editors.

 Actually, both diegetic and non-diegetic sounds can be used in the same project, this is called trans-diegetic sound.
-These are there usually to link two scenes or make a transition.
+These are there, usually, to link two scenes or make a transition.
 A perfect example of this is when there’s a soundtrack song playing in the background (non-diegetic sound) and as the scene transitions, you can see that actually the character is listening to it on their headphones (diegetic sound).
 This mix of sounds is what we call trans-diegetic.

 Still, you don’t have to be one of the most important filmmakers in the world to pay attention to sounds.
 Any kind of film, series or video in general, can benefit from adding the right type of sound, from music to sound effects.
 Even more, if it is original and made by artists, two qualities we are highly proud about here at HookSounds, as all of our royalty free music and sound effects are humanly made in-house.
 So if you are working on your next audiovisual content, be sure to have sounds that are equally as powerful as your images, your audience will for sure appreciate it.